rossorilo/Portfolio/_courses/01-MCEN-4045-4085-Design-Project.md

 ## Contribution
 My contribution focused on the construction of an accurate torsional vibration model, verified by  real-time observational data.

 Our team successfully delivered a prediction of potential amplitude reduction if a 4th-order RPVA was utilized in the engine.

-The successful implementation of an RPVA requires careful and advanced engineering techniques.
-Alongside other business and sourcing difficulties, the client ultimately pursued the [development of a brand-new V-twin aviation engine](/portfolio/spiritengineering)
+Since, the successful implementation of an RPVA requires time- and cost-intensive implementation, the client ultimately pursued the [development of a brand-new V-twin aviation engine](/portfolio/spiritengineering)

 {% include feature_row id="row2" %}